Skip to content

 Simple fonts (Type1, TrueType)

 Simple fonts use a single byte per glyph code.
 The engine reads the FirstChar entry and the Widths array from the font dictionary.
 Glyph widths are indexed as Widths[code - FirstChar].
-Character decoding uses ASCII, so code point 65 maps to 'A'.

 Composite fonts (Type0)